Engee documentation

 Details

-The output signal decimated by the CIC filter and returned as a vector or matrix.
-The type of output data is determined by the block parameter settings.
-Complexity of output data corresponds to the complexity of input data.
+The output signal decimated by the CIC filter is returned as a vector or matrix.
+The output data type is determined by the block parameter settings.
+The complexity of the output data corresponds to the complexity of the input.

-The number of output lines is equal to , where is the decimation factor and is the number of input lines.
+The number of output lines is , where — the decimation coefficient, and — number of input lines.

 Data types